wso2/docs-ei/en/micro-integrator/docs/setup/deployment/deploying_wso2_ei.md

     ```
     Find more [parameters](../../../references/ei_config_catalog/#configuring-the-cluster-settings) to define clustering.

-4. To change the credentials of the admin user of each node in the cluster, update the following parameters in the esb.toml file.
-In the below example, a plain text password is used.
-If required, you can [encrypt the password](../../setup/security/encrypting_plain_text.md).
-    ``` toml
-    // The config section that groups the parameters defining the system administrator.
-    [super_admin]

-    // Specify the username of connecting to the server. username = "admin"

-    // Specify the password for connecting to the server. password = "admin"

-    // Set this property to 'true'.
-This ensures that the admin account is created in the user store. create_admin_account = true
-    ```

-    Find more [parameters](../../../references/ei_config_catalog/#configuring-the-system-administrator) to configure the system administrator.

-5. If you have [separated the internal keystore](../../setup/deployment/deploying_wso2_ei.md#updating-keystores) of your product, update the `[keystore.internal]` section in the esb.toml file.
+4. If you have [separated the internal keystore](../../setup/deployment/deploying_wso2_ei.md#updating-keystores) of your product, update the `[keystore.internal]` section in the esb.toml file.

     See [Configuring Keystores](../../setup/security/configuring_keystores.md) for instructions.